smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 > by [Jez Humble][jez] and [Dave Farley][dave]
 > </cite>

-Our software worked as advertised but had intermitent issues for some clients.
+Our software worked as advertised but had intermittent issues for some clients.
 This discouraged these clients from taking new releases.
 This caused a catch-22 prevented us from releasing new version that fixed the issues which made problems worst and meant issues went unsolved longer.
-Other software used with our continued to change in ways that forced us to create small forks in the code to add new functionality against the old releases instead of shipping an new fixed version.
+Other software used with our continued to change in ways that forced us to create small forks in the code to add new functionality against the old releases instead of shipping a new fixed version.
 Needless to say these forks were not what we wanted to do long term and were a stop gap for our clients.

 Many problems centered on environment instability.
 Our favourites were running out of disk space or IP addresses that would prevent the running system from continuing to function.
 We had one big set of hardware for every environment and so any misbehaving environment would take resources from its neighbours.
-This was particularly troublesome with our Dev, QA and Cert environments which receieved updates sequentially and failing in one environment prevented progressing to the next one.
+This was particularly troublesome with our Dev, QA and Cert environments which received updates sequentially and failing in one environment prevented progressing to the next one.
 Our clients who cared the most about QA and Cert would be impacted when Dev is running larger tests that take lots of resources.